BatuHanHub/BatuHanHub/README.md

 # Informatics Student 🧑🏻‍💻

 - 🐧 Linux User (Arch,Debian,Red Hat)
-- ❤️ The distribution I use is Fedora 37
+- ❤️ The distribution I use is Fedora 37 (Xfce and GNOME desktop)
 - 👀 Curious
 - 🔓 Tries to use open source software